 Rule 1206.
-Commencement of proceedings.
+Commencement of Proceedings.

-A. A proceeding for emergency relief from abuse shall be commenced by the filing of a petition by the plaintiff with the hearing officer on a form which shall be prescribed by the State Court Administrator.
+shall be commenced by the filing of a petition by the plaintiff with the hearing officer on a form that shall be prescribed by the State Court Administrator.
 The petition shall be signed by the plaintiff and shall set forth the names and addresses of the plaintiff and the defendant and the names, addresses and ages of any person on whose behalf the plaintiff is seeking relief.
-The plaintiff shall also allege in the petition, in general terms, the cause for seeking relief from abuse.
+The plaintiff shall also allege in the petition, in general terms, the cause for seeking emergency relief.

 C. The petition shall be filed and service shall be made without prepayment of costs.